Esophagectomy: Process

-Esophagectomy is a very complex operation that can take between 4 and 8 hours to perform.
-It is best done exclusively by doctors who specialise in thoracic surgery or upper gastrointestinal surgery.
+Esophagectomy is a complex operation that can take multiple hours and is usually performed by surgeons who specialize in thoracic surgery or upper gastrointestinal surgery.
 Anesthesia for an esophagectomy is also complex, owing to the problems with managing the patient's airway and lung function during the operation.

-Lung collapse is highly probable, as well as loss of diaphragmatic function, and possible injury to the spleen.
+In the United States, the two most common types of esophagectomy are the Ivor-Lewis and McKeown, or three-hole, esophagectomy.
+Ivor-Lewis esophagectomy is usually performed for tumors of the distal esophagus including the gastroesophageal junction while the McKeown esophagectomy is ideal for mid to upper esophageal tumors and allows for a high anastomosis within the neck.
+In the recent decades, the majority of these procedures are performed in a more "minimally invasive" fashion, utilizing advanced laparoscopy or robotic assistance which can improve patient recovery.

+However, esophagectomy remains a very morbid procedure with high potential for serious complications and therefore is not undertaken until the patient has been nutritionally optimized and treatable comorbidities have been addressed.
+Often, even with otherwise very healthy patients, chemoradiation or other "neoadjuvant" therapy is given before surgery after discussion with multidisciplinary team sometimes resulting in a complete response.
+Even so, esophagectomy is usually indicated in healthy patients even with complete pathologic response.
+If the patient shows signs of advanced disease on initial staging, such as local or distant metastasis, or the patient is not healthy enough to tolerate surgery, neoadjuvant therapy is prescribed.
+The patient is either restaged or enrolled in clinical trials for definitive chemoradiation therapy treatment.

 Average mortality rates (deaths either in hospital or within 30 days of surgery) for the operation are around 10% in US hospitals.
 Recognized major cancer hospitals typically report mortality rates under 5%.
 Major complications occur in 10–20% of patients, and some sort of complication (major and minor) occurs in 40%.
 Time in hospital is usually 1–2 weeks and recovery time 3–6 months.
 It is possible for the recovery time to take up to a year.

+Following esophagectomy, the esophagus can be replaced using a tube fashioned from the stomach or intestine.